thuml/Transfer-Learning-Library/README.md

 ## Introduction
 DALIB is a domain adaptation library based on pure PyTorch with high performance and friendly API.

+On April 20th, 2020, we released the v0.1 (preview version).
 The supported algorithms currently include:

 - [Domain-Adversarial Training of Neural Networks (DANN)](https://arxiv.org/abs/1505.07818)